Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, bhikkhunīs were quarreling and didn’t live in harmony.
 Then Mahāpajāpatī Gotamī was the group’s leader.
 She couldn’t put and end to the conflicts that had arisen in the sangha.
 And the conflicts that hadn’t yet arisen, she couldn’t prevent from arising.

 For this reason, the bhikkhunīs went and spoke with the World-honored One.
 The Buddha said: “Summon Mahāpajāpatī Gotamī.”
 When she came, he asked her: “Gotamī, did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “Why did you not settle an arisen conflict?
 And why were you not able to find a skillful means to prevent conflicts that hadn’t yet arisen from arising?
 From now on, arisen conflicts should be settled.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: